Adjustment of Status for Family-Based Green Cards: Who Qualifies, What Counts as Entry, and Where Cases Get Stuck

 For many applicants, the cleanest path is a documented entry with a visa or another recognized status.
 A person who entered on a B-1/B-2 visa, F-1 visa, H-4 visa, or similar category and was inspected at a port of entry will usually have a stronger foundation for AOS than someone who entered without inspection.
 The overstay that came later may still matter, but the entry itself can satisfy the threshold requirement.

 That distinction matters more than people think.
 A person may say, “I am undocumented now.”
 True.
 But that does not answer whether they were admitted before becoming out of status.
-In many family-based cases, especially for immediate relatives of U.S. citizens, that prior lawful admission is exactly what keeps adjustment on the table.
+In many family-based cases, especially for immediate relatives of U.S. citizens, that prior lawful admission is exactly what keeps AOS on the table.

 Admission Is a Legal Term, Not Just a Border Crossing